lchll/imluca/README.md

 I was so drawn to cybersecurity, mainly because I wanted to get the passwords of the IT laboratory, in my school.
 As I said, IT is only a means, at least for me.

-In high school, I started  studying web development, especially back-end languages like PHP and MySQL.
+In high school, I started studying web development by myself, especially back-end languages like PHP and MySQL.
 And then I studied a lot of JavaScript and CSS, because I wanted to earn some money developing websites with WordPress.

 I did various internships in different companies when I was at high school, where I could observe the mechanisms behind the world of work, and I realized that I did not want a traditional desk job.